 The factors that have the biggest impact on how much a case is worth are:

-Our team can review your case and determine the fair value of your claim.
-Then, we’ll gather evidence and build a strong case to ensure you get the maximum compensation possible.
+An experienced malpractice attorney can review your case and determine the fair value of your claim.
+They’ll gather evidence and build a strong case to ensure you get the maximum compensation possible.

 What Damages Are Available to Medical Malpractice Victims in North Carolina?